Academic and Student Services

 University Center Programs

 UCP hosts a variety of activities and entertainment to students, faculty, staff and university guests in and throughout the University Center as a way to engage students in a variety of ways.
-Activities and events include UCP Radio, Patio Jam, Late Night Breakfast, Study Center and other social and fun activities.
+Activities and events include UCP Radio, Late Night Breakfast, Study Center and other social and fun activities.
 For more information contact (361) 825-5202 or visit the UCP page on I-Engage.

 Engagement Initiatives